giovanni-iannaccone/eikon/README.md

 make all
 ```

-2. Interact directly with PPMs using the Raccoon CLI tool:
+2. Interact directly with images using the Raccoon CLI tool:
 ```bash
 ./raccoon_cli ./outputs/raccoon_cli.ppm
 ```